-Research shows that all men have some bone loss but the extent varies from person to person.
+Bone loss is a common side effect.
+But how much bone loss you might have varies from person to person.
 The spine is most likely to be affected.

 Your nurse or doctor will tell you if they think you might be at risk of bone loss and in particular problems with your spine.

 - any changes in sensation such as numbness, tingling